laszlocph/website/Docker-cluster-management-on-AWS.md

 Each time I run the script I get a new environment exposed on a random port, on one of the cluster node's IP.

 Full disclosure: this is not full cluster transparency, but it is sufficient for QA environments.
-I will address this by Load Balancers in my production setup.
+I will address this by load balancers in my production setup.

 ## Production setup